MohammadRAlSalloum/MohammadRAlSalloum/README.md

 >[>Llinkedin Profile](https://www.linkedin.com/in/mohammad-r-al-salloum-b3476a317)

 I bend Electrons to make people's lives easier.

-line_length(integer, 200)

 *Also*, I'm currently on a learning journey to design innovative chips that enhance AI performance.